mcanabrava/hbd-msg-generator/README.md

 To start, you'll need a way to run a local server that listens for incoming HTTP requests.
 You can use a web framework like Flask or FastAPI for this purpose.
 We'll use Flask in this example.

 After configuring Flask, you'll need to create an endpoint that accepts POST requests and sends them to the OpenAPI model to get a response.
-An alternative implementation that uses query string instead of a JSON body can be found in the app_qs.py file.
+An alternative implementation that uses a query string instead of a JSON body can be found in the app_qs.py file.

 ## Running the app step by step